-Alexa and Beni Ventura are yanked into a timestorm where they meet a distant cousin who gives them an extraordinary mission: travel through …
+Alexa and Beni Ventura are yanked into a timestorm where they meet a distant cousin who gives them an extraordinary mission: travel through time to …

 The Venturas learn their family in Puerto Rico will have to brace for a second hurricane in two weeks.
 Alexa researches about Horacio Méndez in an unlikely place.

 Please be advised this …